United States Army enlisted rank insignia

 The chart below shows the current enlisted rank insignia of the United States Army, with seniority, and pay grade, increasing from right to left.
 The enlisted ranks of corporal (E-4) and higher are considered non-commissioned officers (NCOs).
 The rank of specialist is also in pay grade E-4, but does not hold non-commissioned officer status; it is common that a soldier may never hold the rank of corporal, and instead be promoted from specialist to sergeant, attaining junior NCO status at that time.

 In the beginning, U.S. Army enlisted rank was indicated by colored epaulets.
-The use of chevrons came into being in 1821, with the orientation changing over time from point-down to point-up and back again, to the point-down orientation seen in the American Civil War.
+The use of chevrons came into being in 1821, with the orientation changing over time from point-down to point-up and then back to point down again seen in the American Civil War.
 Around the turn of the 20th century, point-up wear of chevrons returned and has remained so.